-This report aims to draw a consistent picture of how well the totality of assets and facilities services are performing against ongoing policy objectives both now and in the longer term.
-The report builds on the work started in 2011 on the State of the Estate Report to determine what is needed to monitor and compare year on year performance on a comprehensive basis to support continuous improvement.
-The report draws together a number of strands of work that together develop a comprehensive understanding of the performance of assets and facilities services across a range of policy perspectives: patient quality, operating efficiency, environmental sustainability and cost.
-This work will allow us to recognise the contribution that ongoing investment in assets and facilities services is making to achieve the long-term goals of improving the quality of the healthcare environment, shifting the balance of care closer to home, meeting environmental commitments and delivering value for money through increased productivity and efficient use of resources.
+This year's report builds on the work of previous years, focussing on monitoring and comparing year on year performance on a comprehensive basis across the totality of NHSScotland's assets and facilities services.
+The report presents a detailed and rigorous scrutiny of asset performance.
+In doing so it increases our understanding and knowledge of the contribution that ongoing investment in assets and facilities services is making to the delivery of the long-term goals of improving the quality of the healthcare environment, shifting the balance of care closer to home, meeting environmental commitments and delivering value for money through increased productivity and efficient use of resources.

 Chair of Assets and Facilities Programme Board

 Chief Executive NHSScotland